 Interest rate and loan fees

-Repayment on the loan starts either 60 days after the loan is fully disbursed or six months after the dependent student ceases to be enrolled on at least a half-time basis.
+Loan repayment starts either: 60 days after the loan is fully disbursed, or six months after the students ceases to be enrolled at least half-time.

 The borrower also has the option to make interest-only payments while the student is in school.
 For deferment options, please contact the loan servicer or visit the Federal Student Aid website.